muhammetcnli/how-to-contribute-to-open-source/README-FA.md

 - [CSS Tricks An Open Source Etiquette Guidebook](https://css-tricks.com/open-source-etiquette-guidebook/) - An Open Source Etiquette Guidebook, written by Kent C. Dodds And Sarah Drasner.
 - [A to Z Resources for Students](https://github.com/dipakkr/A-to-Z-Resources-for-Students) - Curated list of resources and opportunities for college students to learn a new coding language.
 - [Contributing to your First Open Source Project: A Practical Approach](https://blog.devcenter.co/contributing-to-your-first-open-source-project-a-practical-approach-1928c4cbdae) - A step-by-step approach to contributing to your first Open Source project by [Abati Adewale](https://www.acekyd.com).
-- [Pull Request Roulette](http://www.pullrequestroulette.com/) - This site has a list of pull requests submitted for review belonging to Open Source projects hosted on Github.
 - ["How to Contribute to an Open Source Project on GitHub" by Egghead.io](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) - A step-by-step video guide of how to start contributing to Open Source projects on GitHub.
 - [Contributing to Open Source: A Live Walkthrough from Beginning to End](https://medium.com/@kevinjin/contributing-to-open-source-walkthrough-part-0-b3dc43e6b720) - This walkthrough of an open source contribution covers everything from picking a suitable project, working on an issue, to getting the PR merged in.